TERMS AND CONDITIONS OF ENTRY

 work, taking into consideration prize categories and display

-The judges, the Gallery and/or Arts Victoria reserve the right to
+The judges, the Gallery and/or Creative Victoria reserve the

 materials or poor construction, or if the work does not meet the